w3f/polkadot-wiki/docs/learn-accounts.md

 altering the threshold is not possible and instead requires the dissolution of the current multi-sig and creation of a new one.
 As such, multi-sig account addresses are **deterministic**, i.e. you can always calculate the address of a multi-sig just by knowing the members and the threshold, without the account existing yet.
-This means one can send tokens to an address which does not exist yet, and if the entities designated as the recipients come together in a new multi-sig under a matching threshold, they will immediately have access to these tokens.
+This means one can send tokens to an address that does not exist yet, and if the entities designated as the recipients come together in a new multi-sig under a matching threshold, they will immediately have access to these tokens.
 Calculating the address of a multi-sig deterministically can be done in TypeScript like so: